Bryophyt3/Template_Hub/README.md

 <details>
 <summary></summary>

-I recommend you download the repository and add to you Obsidian to view how the templates will look like.
+I recommend you download the repository and add to your Obsidian to view how the templates will look.
 Make sure to have all the required plugins for the notes you are testing.

 You can also create a new Vault just to test the templates.